 We boil down small-cap investing into Six Laws that are supported by academic studies, logic, and history.
 The goal of The Six Small-Cap Laws is to quantify the top small-cap stocks in the market today, the ones that limit the downside and offer vast opportunities for outperformance.
-These stocks are usually choices of top hedge fund managers who we profile in our quarterly issues.

 Each law is listed below: